About Pervious Pavement: Commonly used for walkways, driveways, parking lots, and patios

 Pervious paving materials include:

 Porous (or open-graded) asphalt does not contain fine aggregate particles.
 This creates spaces between the large participles comprising the pavement and allows water to drain through the pavement.
-Porous asphalt can increase road safety by reducing hydroplaning and tends to be lower cost than individual pavers like grid pavement or Permeable Interlocking Concrete Pavers (discussed below).
+Porous asphalt can increase road safety by reducing hydroplaning and tends to be lower cost than individual pavers like grid pavement or Permeable Interlocking Concrete Pavers (discussed below).porous asphalt diagram and description of components

 Unlike conventional concrete, pervious concrete contains little to no sand.
 This allows water to flow through the pavement.
 Pervious concrete is lower cost than individual pavers like Permeable Interlocking Concrete Pavers or grid pavement (discussed below).
 Pervious concrete can be seen in the parking stalls at the Mitchell Park Library as pictured below.